 The returned data is shown below for the two example calls.
 The data response is JSON format.
 In order to further reduce message size, please use string arrays and include the data header tags as the first row rather than repeating the tags with each data row.
 Finally, header tags should not contain any spaces.

-A response with two products in the catalog would look like (where Gender is an extra field):
+A response with two products in the catalog would look like this (where Gender was requested as an extra field):

 [["ProductID", "Name", "CategoryIDs", "ManufacturerID", "Price", "SalePrice", "ListPrice", "Cost", "Inventory", "Visible", "Link", "ImageLink", "Rating", "StandardCode", "Gender"],